sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 ### UART Select Switch

 The RX/TX pins on this shield are connected to the upload of the standard R3/R4 board footprint.
-These lines go through the switch, which allows you to choose whether to talk to the Digi XBee® or the digital RX/TX pins.
+These lines go through the switch, which allows you to choose whether to talk to the Digi XBee or the digital RX/TX pins.
 Generally speaking, you will want to disconnect the UART lines when uploading to the R3/R4 board.

 <figure markdown>
 [![UART Select Switch](assets/img/22131-XBee_Dev_Arduino_Shield-UARTSwitch.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-UARTSwitch.jpg "Click to enlarge")